adil-dafedar/adil-dafedar/README.md

 # Hi there 👋, I'm Adil.

-Aspiring Ai Product Manager, passionate about Machine Learning, AI, and Web Development.
-I love building interactive web tools and AI-powered solutions.
+AI Engineer & Product Developer passionate about building AI-powered products and interactive web tools that solve real problems and delight users.
+I focus on turning ideas into usable, practical solutions with a product-first mindset.

 ---